 The Supreme Court had already decided in Heller that the federal government could not infringe on an individual's right to keep and bear arms.
 So the crucial question in McDonald v.
-Chicago was this: Does the Second Amendment apply to state and local governments?
+Chicago was: Does the Second Amendment apply to state and local governments?

 The Majority Opinion

 The McDonald decision was a close one, with a 5-4 majority.
 Justice Samuel Alito, Jr. wrote the majority opinion and was joined by Chief Justice John Roberts and Justice Anthony Kennedy.
-Justice Antonin Scalia and Justice Clarence Thomas wrote their own concurring opinions.
+Justices Antonin Scalia and Clarence Thomas wrote their own concurring opinions.